M1ngiii/ds-practice-2025/docs/README.md

 ### Architecture

 The system is a **microservice architecture** deployed as Docker containers on a shared bridge network (`docker compose`).
-Services are loosely coupled and communicate exclusively over the network — there is no shared memory or shared filesystem.
+Services are loosely coupled and communicate exclusively over the network.
+There is no shared memory or shared filesystem.

 There are seven distinct services: